 Adopted a nationally-recognized Complete Streets Policy and Street Design Manual to ensure accommodations for all types of street users are considered.
 2005 zoning code includes enhanced landscaping and tree canopy standards for development sites.
 2007 Subdivision Code includes improved standards for new streets.
 Bike Friendly and Walk Friendly application/designation provide objective assessments and improvement targets.

 NH A17.
 Identify gateways, key intersections, and major corridors for physical improvement that promotes neighborhood identity and pride.

+Neighborhood guide priorities.
 Parks and Rec expanded hanging basket program and improved landscaping at several prominent locations across the City.
-Expanded holiday lighting and landscaping at Mountain View Recreation Center.
+Welcome signs installed at 14 gateways.

 NH A18.
 Revise zoning ordinance and review the application of the building code to permit development of live/work space.